History of Sonepur, Odisha: 1902–1937

+1937 onwards

-He was succeeded by his second son Majaraja Sudhansu Sekher Singh Deo in 1937, who happens to be the last chouhan ruler of sonepur.
-He executed a number of progressive reforms in the state for the welfare of the subjects.
+He was succeeded by his second son Majaraja Sudhansu Sekher Singh Deo in 1937, who was the last Chouhan ruler of Sonepur.
+He conducted a number of progressive reforms in the state for the welfare of the subjects.
 He desired to put the administration on a democratic line and established a council of ministers headed by a chief minister in March 1943.
 During his rule, Sonepur kingdom was merged with the Orissa province on 1 January 1948 and became a sub-division under Bolangir District.
 However, from 1 April 1993 Sonepur was given the status of a district headquarters.